 Fatal pedestrian accidents are a tragic nationwide problem, particularly in New York City.
 NYC ranked the highest among U.S. cities, with 1,260 pedestrian deaths between 2011 and 2020.
+If you’ve been injured, contact our NYC pedestrian accident attorneys to schedule a free consultation.

 Vision Zero in NYC to Reduce Pedestrian Accidents